The kaon off-shell generalized parton distributions and transverse momentum dependent parton distributions: The off-shell GPDs

 The dressed quark propagator within the framework of the NJL model is derived by solving the gap equation illustrated in Fig. \ref{GAP}

 the dressed quark mass is denoted as \( M_q = (M_u, M_d, M_s) \).
-The interaction kernel of the gap equation illustrated in Fig. \ref{GAP} is local; therefore, we obtain a constant dressed quark mass \( M_q \), which satisfies the following condition:
+The local interaction kernel of the gap equation in Figure \ref{GAP} leads to a constant dressed quark mass \( M_q \), satisfying:

-the trace is taken over Dirac indices.
-From the preceding equation, it is evident that the SU(3) flavor case contrasts with the SU(2) flavor scenario, as flavor mixing is absent~\cite{Klevansky:1992qe,Carrillo-Serrano:2016igi}.
-Furthermore, dynamical chiral symmetry breaking can occur only when the coupling constant $G_{\pi} > G_{critical}$, which yields a nontrivial solution where $M_q > 0$.
+the trace is taken over Dirac indices. {It is notable that, unlike the SU(2) case, flavor mixing is absent in SU(3) flavor~\cite{Klevansky:1992qe,Carrillo-Serrano:2016igi}. } Additionally, dynamical chiral symmetry breaking occurs only for $G_{\pi} > G_{critical}$, resulting in a nonzero dressed quark mass $M_q > 0$.

-In the NJL model, mesons are described as bound states of $\bar{q}q$, which is derived from the Bethe-Salpeter equation (BSE).
-The solution to the BSE in each meson channel is represented by a two-body $t$-matrix that varies according to the specific nature of the interaction channel.
-For instance, the reduced $t$-matrices for kaon mesons can be expressed as follows:
+Mesons in the NJL model are treated as $\bar{q}q$ bound states, obtained as solutions to the Bethe--Salpeter equation (BSE).
+The BSE solution in a given meson channel is described by a channel-dependent two-body $t$-matrix.
+For example, the reduced $t$-matrices for kaons take the following form: